cybercdh/nsfckup/README.md

 -s  be strict with recursively checking CNAMES

--v  get more info on URL attempts
+-v  get more info on attempts
 ```

 ## Install